matrix-org/matrix-ircd/README.md

     -V, --version    Prints version information

 OPTIONS:
     -b, --bind <BIND>            Sets the address to bind to.
-Defaults to 127.0.0.1:5999 --cert <CERT>        Sets the PEM file to read TLS cert from --url <MATRIX_HS>    The base url of the Matrix HS --pkey <PKEY>        Sets the PEM file to read TLS pkey from
+Defaults to 127.0.0.1:5999 --url <MATRIX_HS>        The base url of the Matrix HS --password <PASSWORD>    The password of the PKCS#12 file --pkcs12 <PKCS12>        Sets the PKCS#12 file to read TLS cert and pkeyfrom

 ```

 The `MATRIX_HS` URL should be of the form: `https://matrix.org`.
 Plain HTTP is
 also supported but should *only* be used for testing and development.

-Supplying both `pkey` and `cert` arguments will cause Matrix IRCd to listen
+Supplying both `pkcs12` and `password` arguments will cause Matrix IRCd to listen
 on TLS, otherwise it will use plain TCP.

 The credentials for the matrix account are taken from the user name and server